 So now Ripley will have to wear a muzzle as I can’t risk this happening again – it could have killed him.

-I am not happy about this but it’s needs must so once he can have some solid food I will start conditioning him to wearing it.
+I am not happy about this but its needs must so once he can have some solid food I will start conditioning him to wear it.